 Dr. Gier obtained her degree in clinical audiology (Au.D.) from Purdue University in West Lafayette, IN.
 She completed her clinical externship at Sound Health Services in St. Louis, MO.
 Breanne began working at Balance Point as a vestibular audiologist in June 2016.
 She is currently a member of the American Academy of Audiology (AAA) and the American Speech-Language Hearing Association (ASHA).

-Dr. Merrick joined the Balance Point team as a vestibular audiologist in March 2014.
-She holds a Doctor of Audiology (Au.D.) degree from Rush University in Chicago, Illinois.
-Lindsay has previously trained and worked professionally as an audiologist at Vanderbilt University in Nashville, TN.
+Dr. Mueller joined the Balance Point team as a vestibular audiologist in April 2018.
+She holds a Doctor of Audiology (Au.D.) degree from Illinois State University in Normal, Illinois.
+Samantha previously worked professionally as an audiologist at OSF Saint Francis Medical Center/Children’s Hospital of Illinois in Peoria.
 She is a current member of the American Speech Language Hearing Association (ASHA).